-This briefing note anticipates how that Brexit may impact on the area of environmental law.
+This briefing note anticipates how Brexit may impact on the area of environmental law.
 The legal consequences are complicated, especially in this area as many principles and obligations in our national law stem from EU legislation.
+UK Government has indicated that it will freeze into UK law the EU legislation in force at the point of the UK's exit to ensure continuity, but may choose to amend such law in due course.

 Practical steps to take right now

-Even though we now know the results of the referendum, we do not know the precise nature of the UK-EU relationship after a Brexit.
+Even though notice has been given to terminate the UK's EU membership, we do not know the precise nature of the UK-EU relationship after a Brexit.
 However, it is possible to speculate a little about how a general Brexit might affect our national, environmental legal regime and consider what practical changes may result.
 We do not consider here the impact on other countries, in particular those remaining in the EU, but the International Environment Team here at Bird & Bird is ready to answer any such queries.
 We also address only those environmental laws that are most relevant to our clients generally, and so do not consider here the impact on (amongst others) air quality, agriculture, fisheries and habitats legislation.
 Certainly, a key recommendation is that clients assess what environmental laws they are currently obliged to comply with and then analyse whether those obligations encompass operators and markets outside of the UK (for example, the EU Emissions Trading System ("EU ETS") and producer responsibility regulation, such as RoHS and REACH.
 It will then be necessary to consider how the obligations are actually implemented into UK law and how European interplay may be affected as a result of a Brexit.

 Climate change regulation